MoneySuperMarket Group's David Harling on Why SEO Now Must Be Consumer-Centric

 Earlier this year, David Harling was interviewed in the eBook “SEO Now” to discuss his thoughts on change and evolution in the SEO industry.
 Harling, head of digital marketing at MoneySuperMarket Group, is a prominent and well-known speaker within the SEO industry.

 “SEO Now” was authored by Linkdex, an enterprise SEO SaaS platform.
-The interview was one of a series of more than 30 interviews Linkdex conducted with search practitioners from all industries, and formed a comprehensive study of the state of SEO in 2014.
+The interview was one of a series of more than 30 interviews Linkdex conducted with search practitioners from all industries, and formed a comprehensive study of the state of SEO.

 As seasoned and influential veteran of the search and SEO industry, it was interesting to hear Harling’s thoughts on how SEO has changed and what it means today.
 Key changes discussed included the importance of producing and optimizing content with real people in mind.
 This means combining behavioral intelligence with content that reaches touchpoints along the the entire consumer journey to provide consumers with the best possible user experience.

 Also discussed was how brands should budget for and invest in SEO, and how investing in SEO really means investing in people.

 How Has SEO Changed?